imagej/imagej.github.io/_pages/update-sites/faq.md

 ## How do I make my update site appear in ImageJ's *Manage update sites* dialog?

-The dialog is based on the {% include list-of-update-sites%}
+The dialog is based on the [list of update sites](/list-of-update-sites) wiki page.
- wiki page.
 You can edit that page to add your own update site.

 ## How do I remove a file from my update site?